fls-bioinformatics-core/galaxy-tools/pal_finder/README.markdown

 ### Changes ###

+0.0.4: added more custom options for primer3_core for selecting primers on size, GC and
+       melting temperature criteria.

 0.0.3: check that pal_finder script & config file, and primer3_core executable are all
        available; move PRIMER_MIN_TM parameter to new "custom" section for primer3 settings